hoodiecrow/ConsTcl/README.md

 ### The parsing process

-[Parsing](https://en.wikipedia.org/wiki/Parsing), or syntactic analysis, is analyzing a sequence of letters, digits, and other characters, conforming to the rules of _external representation_.
-The result of parsing is an _expression_.
+[Parsing](https://en.wikipedia.org/wiki/Parsing), or syntactic analysis, is analyzing a sequence of letters, digits, and other characters, a piece of text conforming to the rules of _external representation_.
+The result of parsing is an _expression_ in _internal representation_.

-The parsing process translates a piece of text from external representation to internal representation.

 #### External representation